Trump touts 'great' Saudi-Russia oil deal to halt price rout, but details unclear

 The swift and aggressive Saudi response to the collapse of the OPEC+ deal shocked the oil industry.
 The kingdom slashed export prices, opened the taps to pump at maximum production and tried to sell cheaper oil to refiners that buy Russian crude.

-Major global oil producers including Chevron Corp (CVX.N), Brazil’s Petrobras and Britain’s BP Plc (BP.L) have already scaled back production estimates as fuel demand has dropped precipitously and storage is rapidly filling.
-Storage is expected to be full by May, analysts said, which would force oil producers to cut output anyway.
+Major global producers have already scaled back production as fuel demand has dropped precipitously and storage is rapidly filling.
+Brazilian state-run oil producer Petrobras has already cut output by 200,000 barrels per day, about 6 percent of its output, in response to what its chief executive called the “worse oil industry crisis in 100 years.”

-“I don’t think this does anything in the near term.
-Our pipelines have told us they don’t have room for our barrels,” said Bob Watson, chief executive of U.S. shale producer Abraxas Petroleum, based in San Antonio, Texas.
+U.S.-based Chevron Corp and BP Plc recently said they would pump less oil from shale than previously targeted.

 The free-fall in prices has spurred regulators in the U.S. state of Texas, the heart of the country’s oil production, to consider regulating output for the first time in nearly 50 years, while producers in neighboring Oklahoma asked state regulators also to consider cuts Thursday.

-Ryan Sitton, one of three elected oil-and-gas regulators in Texas, tweeted on Thursday that he had spoken with Russia’s Novak about a cut of 10 million bpd in global supply.
+Ryan Sitton, one of three elected oil-and-gas regulators in Texas, spoke with Russia’s Novak about a cut of 10 million bpd in global supply.
+“This isn’t good for anybody,” Sitton told Reuters.
+“We’re talking about a destabilization of the global energy market.”

-“While we normally compete, we agreed that #COVID19 requires unprecedented level of int’l cooperation,” Sitton wrote.

 Brent oil prices rose 21% to $29.94 per barrel, having earlier risen to as high as $36.29.
 U.S. benchmark WTI crude settled up 25% to $25.32 a barrel.